-If you’re among those that isn’t sure which taxation type your accounts fall under or are wondering which one you should open, here is a primer on each of these three types of retirement accounts:
+If you’re among those that isn’t sure which taxation type your accounts fall under or are wondering which one you should put your retirement savings into, here is a primer on each.

-- If you believe you’ll be in a lower tax bracket in retirement than you are now, these accounts may be a good option for you.
+- If you believe you’ll be in a lower tax bracket in retirement than you are now, these accounts are a good option for your retirement savings plan.

-- Your contributions to these accounts are not taxed until you withdraw money from them.
+- Contributions to tax-deferred accounts are not taxed until money is withdrawn.

-- You must take required minimum distributions from tax-deferred accounts upon reaching age 72 (which is up from age 70.5 as of the passage of the recent SECURE Act).
+- You must take required minimum distributions from tax-deferred accounts upon reaching age 73.

-- These accounts are subject to annual contribution limits, but not income limits.
-If you earn above a certain amount and have an employer-sponsored retirement account, the contributions you make to a traditional IRA may not be tax-deductible.
-However, you can still contribute to the IRA anyway for the benefit of tax-deferred investment earnings.
+- A tax-deferred account may have an contribution limit, but there are no income limits.
+However, if you earn above a certain amount and have an employer-sponsored retirement account, contributions you make to a traditional IRA may not be tax-deductible though you can still contribute to the IRA for the benefit of tax-deferred investment earnings.